German submarine U-534: Incidents leading to sinking

 U-534 had aboard a crew of 52 men; all escaped the sub, 49 survived to be rescued.
 Five were trapped in the torpedo room as she began to sink, but they managed to escape through the torpedo loading hatch once the boat had settled on the sea bed.
-They planned their escape the way that they had been trained, exiting through the forward torpedo hatch once the U-boat had settled on the seabed and swimming to the surface from a depth of 67 m.
+They planned their escape the way that they had been trained, exiting through the forward torpedo loading hatch once the U-boat had settled on the seabed and swimming to the surface from a depth of 67 m.
 One of them, 17-year-old radio operator, Josef Neudorfer, failed to exhale as he was surfacing and died from damage to his lungs.
 Two others (including the submarine's radio operator of Argentine origin) died of exposure while in the water.